Pawel-Zygler/webdriverio-framework/README.md

 2. gitgnore is missing some files to ignore from allure reports
 3. add visiting home page to base page
 4. add git password to not type it each time, possibly change it from being the pc password

+5. Maybe add wiremock layer to mock response of succesfully registered user, this wiremock is possibly integrated incorrectly, having a file in repo to run?
+Not sure.